-Workplace Challenge Suggestions Company benefits My team member: finds phone calls difficult because the person they're talking to is taken by surprise when they stammer finds phone calls difficult because the other person can't see when they are stammering and doesn't wait for them to speak finds phone calls difficult because they stammer on the standard greeting or on specific words that the company A quieter space to make phone calls.
+Workplace Challenge Suggestions Company benefits My team member: finds phone calls difficult because the person they're talking to is taken by surprise when they stammer finds phone calls difficult because the other person can't see when they are stammering and doesn't wait for them to speak finds phone calls difficult because they stammer on the standard greeting or on specific words that the company demands that they use sometimes gets hung up on when they stammer because the other person mistakenly thinks it's 'a bad line' finds it harder to speak on the phone when they are in a noisy environment or when there is an 'audience' in the room finds making phonecalls more difficult when they don't know the topic of the conversation in advance finds making phone calls difficult because they've previously had some very negative experiences of ridicule or impatience when they stammered during a phone call A quieter space to make phone calls.
 Flexibility to not use the standard greeting or company terminology when working on the phone.
-Use a pre-recorded greeting and introduction when working My team members enjoy working on the phone.
-Feel comfortable in their surroundings so they can focus their attention on the task and the person they are speaking to. demands that they use sometimes gets hung up on when they stammer because the other person mistakenly thinks it's 'a bad line' finds it harder to speak on the phone when they are in a noisy environment or when there is an 'audience' in the room on the phone.
+Use a pre-recorded greeting and introduction when working on the phone.
 Pre-arranged time for calls so both parties know who is calling, when and what the topic will be.
 Use Relay UK for phone calls.
-Reduced unnecessary procedures mean my team members can focus their attention on the task rather than juggling the demands of an increase in their stammering. finds making phonecalls more difficult when they don't know the topic of the conversation in advance finds making phone calls difficult because they've previously had some very negative experiences of ridicule or impatience when they stammered during a phone call Flexible options to meet face- to-face, via videocall or use emails, instead of using the phone.
+Flexible options to meet faceto-face, via videocall or use emails, instead of using the phone.
+My team members enjoy working on the phone.
+Feel comfortable in their surroundings so they can focus their attention on the task and the person they are speaking to.
+Reduced unnecessary procedures mean my team members can focus their attention on the task rather than juggling the demands of an increase in their stammering.
 Flexible options for communication channels means my team members can choose the option that allows them to produce their best work.